This looks like what? Challenges and Future Research Directions for Part-Prototype Models

-Machine learning systems are increasingly adopted in high-stake domains, from autonomous vehicles (e.g.,~\citealt{Liao_2024_CDSTraj}), to finance (e.g.,~\citealt{Zhou_2024_Astrategicanalysis}), and healthcare (e.g.,~\citealt{Eisemann_2025_Nationwiderealworldimplementation}).
+Machine learning systems are increasingly adopted in high-stake domains, from autonomous vehicles (e.g.,~\cite{Liao_2024_CDSTraj}), to finance (e.g.,~\cite{Zhou_2024_Astrategicanalysis}), and healthcare (e.g.,~\cite{Eisemann_2025_Nationwiderealworldimplementation}).
 Operating in areas where trustworthiness is expected~\citep{Li_2023_Trustworthyai}, these systems are required to provide explanations for their decisions.
 This need for transparency has motivated the rise of eXplainable Artificial Intelligence (XAI).
 Initially, the focus of XAI has been on building post-hoc methods that explain the reasoning process of already built (black box) models.
 However, post-hoc methods only approximate the model's predictions without ever reaching perfect faithfulness~\citep{Rudin_2019_Stopexplainingblack}.
 Thus, a new category of models has emerged that are interpretable by design and transparent about their decision-making process.
 A prominent class of such ante-hoc models are part-prototype models (\ppms).
 To make their predictions, \ppms compare the input data to prototypical parts learned during training.
-Subsequently, the decision is made based on how similar the prototypical parts are to parts of the input.
-A schematic of the decision process is shown in Figure~\ref{fig:overview}, top row.
+Prototypical parts correspond to visual concepts, such as pointy ears, a hooked beak in natural images of animals, or vascular calcification in breast cancer x-rays.
+After a \ppm identifies image regions corresponding to part-prototypes, it makes its prediction by combining the similarities between these prototypes and the matched patches.
+Figure~\ref{fig:overview} (top) shows this process schematically, and Figure~\ref{fig:ppm-reasoning} presents concrete examples of \ppms’ reasoning.
+Figure~\ref{fig:medical_use_pipnet} illustrates PiP-Net in a medical application.